 IGF 2016 COMMUNITY INTERSESSIONAL PROGRAM

-Policy Options for Connecting the Next Billion – Phase II
+Policy Options for Connecting and Enabling the Next Billion – Phase II

 v.
-25 April 2016
+12 May 2016

-MAG volunteers: Julian Casabuenas, Wisdom Donkor, Alejandra Eramuspe, Segun Olugbile, Renata Auino Ribero, Miguel Estrada
+MAG volunteers: Julian Casabuenas, Wisdom Donkor, Alejandra Erramuspe, Segun Olugbile, Renata Aquino Ribeiro, Miguel Estrada

 Introduction

 The report produced by the UN CSTD working group on IGF improvements called for the development of more tangible IGF outputs to “enhance the impact of the IGF on global Internet governance and policy”.
-Given this the IGF MAG kick-started a new intersessional program in 2015, with the intent to extend other IGF activities, such as Regional and National IGF’s, the Dynamic Coalition and the Best Practice Forums.
+Given this the IGF MAG kick-started a new intersessional program in 2015, with the intent to extend and increase the impact of other IGF activities, such as National and Regional IGF Initiatives (NRIs), the Dynamic Coalitions (DCs) and the Best Practice Forums (BPFs).

-Over 70 submissions including 22 from national and regional IGFs contributed to the development of a set of Policy Options for Connecting the Next Billion that were presented in Joao Pessoa, in November 2015.
+Over 70 submissions including 22 from national and regional IGFs contributed to the development of a set of Policy Options for Connecting the Next Billion and these were presented in Joao Pessoa, in November 2015.

-The outputs from this program were intended to be a dynamic resource and evolve and grow over time.
-With this in mind, the MAG decided in April 2016 to develop further the IGF “Policy Options for Connecting the Next Billion” by exploring national and regional specificities.
+The outputs from this program are intended to be a dynamic resource and evolve and grow over time.
+With this in mind, the MAG decided in April 2016 to explore further developing the IGF “Policy Options for Connecting the Next Billion”, in particular by focusing on national and regional specificities.

 Policy Options for Connecting the Next Billion – Phase II

 The UN Agenda for Sustainable Development identifies ICTs and the Internet as horizontal enablers for development.
 Paragraph 9-c. sets an important goal for the international community: “Significantly increase access to information and communications technology and strive to provide universal and affordable access to the Internet in least developed countries by 2020”.
-This goal can only be reached by adapting strategies to local needs and specificities.
+Given ICTs and the Internet are so important to development, it is critical that policy options and strategies be tailored to local needs and specificities.

 The first phase of the IGF project (2015) focused on developing a set of policy options aiming at: